Information about course credit and number, including grades, registration and attendance is found in Policies and Procedures section.

 If a student has completed the requirements for two or more concentrations within the same baccalaureate degree (e.g., two concentrations for the same B.S. degree) for the same graduation application period, those concentrations shall be acknowledged on a single diploma and on the student’s transcripts.
 Each concentration, not including courses in preparation for or in support of the major, generally must consist of at least 12 units that are completely separate and distinct from the other concentration.
 Individual degree programs may set higher limits for the number of units that are completely separate and distinct from the other concentration.
 Exceptions to allow two concentrations with fewer than 12 units unique to each concentration will require the approval of both the appropriate college Associate Dean and the Associate Dean for Undergraduate Education.
 The University has the right to restrict students from pursuing double concentrations, particularly when resources must be equitably distributed among all students.

-- No more than 15 semester units are needed to complete a baccalaureate degree at San José State University.
+- No more than 30 units are needed to complete the baccalaureate degree at San José State University;

-- None of the courses to be taken for graduate credit is required for or used to satisfy requirements of the bachelor’s degree, including unit requirements.
+- None of the courses to be taken for graduate credit is required for the baccalaureate degree or minor;

-- The student has at least a 2.5 grade point average in all coursework in upper division standing completed at San José State University.
+- Normally, a grade point average of 2.75 or better on all work completed in upper division standing at San José State University;

-- The student agrees not to take letter-graded courses for “CR/NC” when graduate credit is requested.
+- The student may not elect to take letter-graded graduate courses as CR/NC when graduate credit is requested.

 This policy applies solely to graduate classes taken at SJSU; courses taken at other universities or undergraduate classes taken during the undergraduate career do not qualify for transfer into an SJSU graduate program.
 If the student subsequently matriculates into a graduate program at SJSU and the courses are approved by the program’s graduate advisor, the units will be transferred into the graduate career.
 The grade points will not be included in the student’s cumulative grade point average after admission to the Graduate Division.